TechyThomas/winsetup/readme.md

-# TechyThomas Win Setup Script
+# TechyThomas Windows Setup Script

 A custom script for setting up Windows how I like it and the common apps I always install and use.